-2. Carefully remove the protective cap of the hub.
+2. Carefully remove the hub cap.

 6. Place a small amount of grease into the cap and carefully install the cap.